symfony/symfony-docs/cookbook/security/voters.rst

             $user = $token->getUser();

             if (!$user instanceof User) {
-                // the user must not be logged in, so we deny access return false;
+                // the user must be logged in; if not, deny access return false;
             }